+Medically known as ischuria, a urinary obstruction (UO) is a medical emergency requiring immediate treatment.
+It occurs when the flow of urine is blocked anywhere along the urinary tract.
 The most common cause of blockage is a urethral plug which contains mucus, protein, cellular debris, sloughed off epithelial cells and crystals (commonly struvite) in the core.
+Other causes include:

-Urinary crystals, most commonly struvite and calcium oxalate.
+Most commonly struvite and calcium oxalate.

+As crystals grow in size, they can clump together forming uroliths.
 Struvite forms more commonly in alkaline urine whereas calcium oxalate forms in acidic urine.

-Inflammation (urethritis) which may be due to crystals, urinary tract infection, trauma, prostate infection or cancer.
+Due to crystals, urinary tract infection, trauma, prostate infection or cancer.

 Left untreated, an obstruction can lead to a ruptured bladder and/or a uremic crisis as the kidneys are no longer functioning as they should, toxic levels of nitrogenous waste products (uremia) and potassium (hyperkalemia) build up in the blood and metabolic acidosis develops.
 It can take as little as 24 hours for this to occur.

 A distended bladder can also cause the bladder to lose its tone (bladder atony), resulting in urinary incontinence which may be permanent.

-A urinary obstruction can occur in cats of all ages, although it is more commonly seen in adult cats.
+Urinary obstruction can occur in cats of all ages, although it is more common in adult male cats.

-Stress – There are two possible reasons why stress can lead to a blockage.
+- Stress – There are two possible reasons why stress can lead to a blockage.
 Some stressful situations are the result of inter-cat aggression, which can spill over to litter tray usage.
 The stressed cat may delay going to the toilet for a number of reasons, leading to his urine becoming more concentrated which provides the ideal medium for crystal formation.
 Chronic stress can also trigger bladder inflammation which can produce large amounts of inflammation and debris.

 Initially, there may be an incomplete blockage which means your cat is able to urinate but with difficulty.